 Out of stock

 Wine is a lifestyle and when treated carefully and respectfully, it may just be the key to longevity.
 It is for Lulu Peyraud.
-Lulu is the 103 year old matriarch of Domaine Tempier in Bandol, France.
+Lulu is the 103-year-old matriarch of Domaine Tempier in Bandol, France.
 She is 4’10, best friends with Alice Waters and a true idol in the world of wine.
 We had the privilege of meeting her two summers ago when a tasting appointment at the Domaine turned into rosé and scrabble on the patio with Lulu herself.
 Her eyes are kind and her demeanor is regal in the most un-intimidating way.
 She has lived longer than most and when asked the secret to her longevity she answered with firm certainty and an endearing smirk; “I never drink water.
 I don’t want to rust.
-Only rosé, young red wine and champagne.”
-The facetious comment was greeted with some laughs and the true answer to that question was revealed without ever being said.
+Only rosé, young red wine and Champagne.”

 “Of all of the domaines we represent, no other serves more as our cornerstone, stands more in the defense of terroir, and is more intricately interwoven with our own history, than that of the iconic Peyraud family of Domaine Tempier.
 When Lulu Tempier married Lucien Peyraud in 1936, her father gave them Domaine Tempier, a farm that had been in the family since 1834.
 Tasting a pre-phylloxera bottle of Tempier Bandol inspired Lucien to research the terroir extensively.
 By 1941, thanks to Lucien and neighboring vignerons, Bandol had its own A.O.C.
 Lucien will forever be celebrated as the Godfather of Bandol.
 Raising deep and structured wines of such refinement and longevity has made Domaine Tempier truly a grand cru de Provence.